 Management and Executive Compensation:

-• Represented a national health care provider’s Board of Directors in executive compensation matters, including Chief Executive Officer and Chief Financial Officer compensation.
+• Represented a national healthcare provider’s Board of Directors in executive compensation matters, including Chief Executive Officer and Chief Financial Officer compensation.

 Board of Directors:

-• Represented a hospital system’s Board of Directors in defense of intermediate tax sanctions matter brought by IRS as to Chief Executive Officer compensation package.
+• Represented a hospital system’s Board of Directors in defense of an intermediate tax sanctions matter brought by IRS as to Chief Executive Officer compensation package.

 Regulatory Counsel: